Noncommutative homological mirror functor: 4-punctured spheres and the pillowcase

-In the later part of this section, we deform $\bL_0$ to $\bL_t$, and the generalized mirror is then deformed to $(\cA_t,W_t)$.
+In the later part of this chapter, we deform $\bL_0$ to $\bL_t$, and the generalized mirror is then deformed to $(\cA_t,W_t)$.
 In this way we obtain an interesting class of noncommutative algebras with central elements.